Nettsmed/woo-endpoint-awana/README.md

 2. By SKU (if `productId` matches a product SKU)

 If a product is not found, the line item is skipped and a warning is logged.

+**Pricing:** Product prices are always taken from WooCommerce.
+The `unitPrice` field is not used - prices are automatically calculated from the WooCommerce product's current price.

 ## Notes